Bram91/Model-Dumper/README.md

 The `Reset` button resets the local player model back to the defaults with a static pose, equipping/equipping gear will reset this pose back to normal.

 The `Open Folder` button will open the `.runelite/models` directory in your file explorer.

+## Experimental features

+`Color Match % (OBJ)` Will allow you to group up colors that are similar, this will result heavily reduced material counts at the cost of color accuracy.